 - Playing in a league with a shyster (or two)

 You may have all the will power in the world to spot a shyster and ignore his chicanery, but he’ll surely dupe one of your more gullible league owners and tilt the competitive balance away from you.
-(Tip: Play in a league with colleagues and acquaintances before friends and family)

 - Playing in a league with children